Why care about accessibility?

 When working in smaller sizes, such as small mobiles, designers often want to increase the real estate they have available.
 So they group targets (buttons and other interactions) together and make them small to make more room elsewhere.

-The problem is that, as anyone who’s tried to hit the bullseye on a dartboard 🎯 knows, smaller targets are harder to hit.
-And when small targets are closer together, it makes it more likely that users will hit the wrong target accidentally, increasing their frustration with your design.
+The problem, as anyone who’s tried to hit the bullseye on a dartboard 🎯 knows, is that smaller targets are harder to hit.
+And when small targets are closer together, it makes it more likely that users hit the wrong target accidentally, increasing their frustration with your design.

 So especially in mobile designs, you want to make sure your targets are designed for human fingers.
-This means aiming for sizes that are 7–10 mm wide.
+This means aiming for sizes that are 7 to 10 mm wide.
 (Note that this involves the target size, which can include padding and isn’t limited to only visible icons.)